 As I drove north out of Upington, I felt very uncomfortable, and an uneasy feeling came over me.
 I stopped of to full up with fuel, and tried to shake of this heavy feeling.
 As I continued the heavy feeling in my heart grew unbearable and I pulled over to the side.
 Words my sister had told me came back to me ‘if in doubt don’t’.

-‘Lord’, I said out aloud, ‘I don’t know what the hell is going on here, but I’m turning back’
+‘Lord’, I said out aloud, ‘I don’t know what is going on here, but I’m turning back’

 As I did a U-turn back towards Upington, it was quite amazing how this heavy burden just lifted and disappeared.
 The closer I got back to Upington, the more and more at peace I felt.
 A total calm and ‘spirit of expectation’ came over me.

-It was getting dark as I entered Upington, a billboard giving the telephone no. for a backpackers, which I promptly phoned.
-Just in luck they had one spot open for me, and in the background I could here loud music and a good party going on.
-‘Great’ I thought, ‘now I can have some interaction and a more lively night!’
+It was getting dark as I entered Upington, a billboard giving the telephone no. for a backpacker, which I promptly phoned.
+Just in luck they had one spot open for me, and in the background, I could hear loud music and a good party going on.
+‘Great’ I thought, ‘now I can have some interaction and a livelier night!’